scc-digitalhub/AAC/README.md

 ### 2.8.
 OpenID Configuration

 AAC provide a basic implementation of the OpenID protocol.
-The implementation is based on the MitreID project (https://mitreid.org/).
+The implementation is based on the [MitreID](https://mitreid.org/) project.

 To configure the issuer, it is necessary to specify the OpenID issuer URL: